Committed to Corporate Governance.

 It is the general policy of the Group that the remuneration of all employees should be fair and that employees who accepted the challenge to achieve the strategic goals of the Company and are excelling in it, should be appropriately remunerated.

 The remuneration of the non-executive directors is reviewed annually and tabled at the annual general meeting for approval.
 The Remuneration Committee benchmarks this remuneration against independent surveys to ensure a market related and competitive remuneration.
 The non-executive directors do not participate in any short-term or long-term incentive schemes.

 The remuneration of the executive directors comprises of guaranteed pay, short-term and long-term incentives.
 The Remuneration Committee determines the executive directors’ and other executives’ total remuneration and reviews it annually, using benchmarks based on independent surveys and specialist advisors from time-to-time.

 Ongoing training of employees takes place on the basis of pre-planned training sessions that aim to develop the employee’s potential for the benefit of the Company and the individual.
 The Group also has an excellent relationship with the AgriSeta.

 A safe and healthy workplace is created and maintained in accordance with the provisions of the Occupational Health and Safety Act.

 The Board believes that senior management has the necessary expertise and experience to implement the Group’s strategy and to run the business.

 Black economic empowerment (BEE)

-TWK supports broad based black economic empowerments that fits into the Group’s business strategies and takes into account the importance of meaningful empowerment for sustainable growth.
+TWK supports broad-based black economic empowerments that fit into the Group’s business strategies and take into account the importance of meaningful empowerment for sustainable growth.

 The TWK Group’s restructuring was implemented on 1 September 2014 and since then, the Vumbuka Trust, a broad-based black economic trust, holds a 25% shareholding in TWK Agri (Pty) Ltd.